Typeface: Terminology

+Sizing

 The size of typefaces and fonts is traditionally measured in points; point has been defined differently at different times, but now the most popular is the Desktop Publishing point of 1/72 in (0.0139 in).
 When specified in typographic sizes (points, kyus), the height of an em-square, an invisible box which is typically a bit larger than the distance from the tallest ascender to the lowest descender, is scaled to equal the specified size.
 For example, when setting Helvetica at 12 point, the em square defined in the Helvetica font is scaled to 12 points or 1/6 in.
 Yet no particular element of 12-point Helvetica need measure exactly 12 points.

 Frequently measurement in non-typographic units (feet, inches, meters) will be of the cap-height, the height of the capital letters.
 Font size is also commonly measured in millimeters (mm) and qs (a quarter of a millimeter, kyu in romanized Japanese) and inches.

 History

 Type foundries have cast fonts in lead alloys from the 1450s until the present, although wood served as the material for some large fonts called wood type during the 19th century, particularly in the United States.
-In the 1890s the mechanization of typesetting allowed automated casting of fonts on the fly as lines of type in the size and length needed.
+In the 1890s, the mechanization of typesetting allowed automated casting of fonts on the fly as lines of type in the size and length needed.
 This was known as continuous casting, and remained profitable and widespread until its demise in the 1970s.
 The first machine of this type was the Linotype machine, invented by Ottmar Mergenthaler.